22 Early Spring Perennial Flowers (Vibrant Bloomers)

 Cut Flower: No

 Forsythia is a yellow flowering perennial shrub that bursts on the scene each spring.
-This vibrant burst of yellow is quite dramatic and can be a real infusion of spring joy for the home gardener!
+This vibrant yellow shrub is quite dramatic and can be a real infusion of spring joy for the home gardener!

 Forsythia are shrubs that need trimming right after they bloom to keep them under control.
 They are a popular hedge flower and thrive in full sun.